 If you have been busy planting evergreen hedges this year, keep an eye on the weather forecast for strong winds.
 Wind is the most detrimental element to new hedges so consider putting up a temporary windbreak for the winter to protect them.

 December is a time of deep dormancy for deciduous hedges so if you want to drastically reduce the size of a hedge, December is a good moment before the hard frosts set in.
 While you are at it, remove any diseased or damaged branches which may be entry points for infection.
 Before you do any pruning, sharpen your pruning saws, secateurs and loppers so that you make good clean cuts.

 December is a good time to train fruit trees that are growing against a wall and to perfect your espaliers.
 Remember that cherry and plums should be trained to look more fan-like while apples and pears can be trained so that their branches grow horizontally and therefore parallel with the ground.
-There are videos to help you do this on the website at /planting-films.
+There are videos to help you do this here.
 And of course, until the ground is frozen, you can continue to plant fruit trees.

 Use a winter wash based on plant oils, to destroy overwintering eggs of many pests.
 These washes can damage foliage so it is worth checking that all the leaves on your trees have fallen and protect any surrounding grasses or plants with polythene.